PolyanaSRB/SADE/README.md

-# vital-sign-monitor-ios
+# SADE4Health
-A Framework with BDI Multi-Agent System and heakth module in Swift and an instance for vital sign monitoring
+A Framework with BDI Multi-Agent System and health module in Swift and an instance for vital sign monitoring